 How to Design, Fund and Implement an Effective Program for Student Success

-Results for America, in partnership with the National Student Support Accelerator (NSSA) and the Annenberg Institute at Brown University, invites teams from local education agencies (LEAs) – including public school districts and public charter networks or schools – to apply for this 7-session virtual learning opportunity.
-Teams should be committed and positioned to advancing high-impact tutoring in the schools they oversee.
+Results for America, in partnership with the National Student Support Accelerator (NSSA) and the Annenberg Institute at Brown University, invites teams from state and local education agencies (SEAs and LEAs) to apply for this 7-session virtual learning opportunity.
+This program is designed for teams committed to advancing evidence-based high-impact tutoring in their schools and districts.

-If chosen to participate, teams will receive expert guidance on designing, funding and implementing a high-impact tutoring program.
-Participants will learn best practices from leading LEAs, nonprofits and community partners that are successfully improving student outcomes with high-impact tutoring, including through networking opportunities with others in various stages of program design and implementation.
+Selected teams will receive expert guidance on designing, funding and implementing an evidence-based high-impact tutoring program.
+Participants will gain insights from leading SEAs, LEAs, nonprofits and community partners, learning best practices and connecting with peers at various stages of program development.

 Key Dates: